KenyanOfficial/Jetpack/README.md

 Note: this also offers any updates to the QR

-## Handling Events
+### ☊  Handling Events

-Baileys uses the EventEmitter syntax for events.
+Jetpack uses the EventEmitter syntax for events.
 They're all nicely typed up, so you shouldn't have any issues with an Intellisense editor like VS Code.

 The events are typed up in a type map, as mentioned here: